-We used to think that people who managed to keep their white sneakers were magic.
+We used to think that people who managed to keep their white sneakers were magical.
 Whatever we tried, nothing seemed to work.
-This was a problem, because as every fashion girl will attest, white trainers are as ubiquitous as skinny jeans and leggings.
-They feature in every style-obsessed woman's wardrobe, whether they're the popular Adidas Stan Smiths or classic Converse high-tops.
+This was a problem because as every fashion girl will attest, white trainers are as ubiquitous as skinny jeans and leggings.
+They feature in every style-obsessed person's wardrobe—whether they're the popular Adidas Stan Smiths or classic Converse high-tops.
 They're what you go to when you don't want to wear heels.
 The trick, of course, for them to be as eternally chic as possible is to keep them looking box-fresh.
 But how?

 That's a mean feat (pun unintended) when you live in a city or when you want to wear your bright-white shoes on repeat.
-While the A-list might be able to purchase another pair when they get theirs dirty, how can we mere mortals ensure our shoes continue to look brand-new?
-We've uncovered nine incredible tricks for keeping your sneakers clean and white, so you can make everyone believe that you only bought them yesterday.
+While the A-list might be able to purchase another pair when they get theirs dirty, but how can we mere mortals ensure our shoes continue to look brand new?
+We've uncovered nine incredible tricks for keeping your sneakers clean and white so you can make everyone believe that you only bought them yesterday.
 Keep scrolling for nine hacks on how to clean white sneakers.

 It's as simple as that.
 If you see a little scratch or smudge on your spankin'-new white sneakers, just take out your favourite white nail polish and do a little touch-up.
 It works wonders.

 This is a big no-no. Even on the gentle cycle, a washing machine is a bit too rough-and-tumble (we had to) for white trainers.
 Stick to hand-treating your footwear.